ajbalcazar/ajbalcazar.github.io/_pages/About.md

 - - -

-Hi I'm Alex Balcazar, and I will be graduating in December 2022 with a Master of Public Administration, with a focus in Public Policy & Analysis, from the University of Texas at Arlington.

-I currently work as a Data Analyst at USC Equity Research Institute.
+Hi I'm Alex Balcazar, and I am a Data Analyst part of the National Equity Atlas team at the USC Equity Research Institute.
 Learn more at: https://dornsife.usc.edu/eri

 If you would like to contact me, please send me an email at ajbalcazar@gmail.com